-6. Falsification of University Records
+7. Falsification of University Records or Giving False Statements

 - a.
-Each person must complete any university record honestly. - b.
-No person shall alter, counterfeit, forge or cause to be altered, any record, form or document used by the university.
+Each person must complete any University record honestly. - b.
+No person shall alter, counterfeit, forge or cause to be altered, any record, form or document used by the University. - c.
+No person shall fail to identify themselves or convey of false information to a college official acting in the performance of their duties.

-7. Financial Responsibility to the University
+8. Financial Responsibility to the University

-Students are required to meet all financial obligations to the university promptly.
+Students are required to meet all financial obligations to the University promptly.
 A student who is delinquent in his financial obligations will be dropped from classes and shall not be allowed to register for the next term, to transfer credits to another school or to graduate from Columbus State University.
-Financial obligations include but are not limited to: fees, library books overdue, loans overdue, parking fines, and university equipment or keys not returned.
+Financial obligations include but are not limited to: fees, library books overdue, loans overdue, parking fines, and University equipment or keys not returned.

-8. Fire Safety
+9. Fire Safety

 - a.
-No person shall tamper with fire safety equipment. - b.
+No person shall tamper with the fire safety equipment. - b.
 No person shall set or cause to be set any unauthorized fire on university property.

-9. Use of University Facilities
+10. Use of University Facilities

 - a.
-No person shall make unauthorized entry into any university building, office, or other facility nor shall any person remain without authorization in any building after normal closing hours. - b.
-No person shall make unauthorized use of any university facility.
-Upon appropriate notice by university officials, authorization for the use of university facilities may be withdrawn or otherwise restricted. - c.
-Unauthorized duplication of keys to university facilities or equipment is prohibited.
+No person shall make unauthorized entry into any University building, office, or other facility.
+Nor shall any person remain without authorization in any building after normal closing hours. - b.
+No person shall make unauthorized use of any University facility.
+Upon appropriate notice by University officials, authorization for the use of University facilities may be withdrawn or otherwise restricted. - c.
+Unauthorized duplication of keys to University facilities or equipment is prohibited.

-10. Violations of Laws
+11. Violations of Laws

 A student is responsible for the observance of all federal, state, and local laws.
-Violations of federal, state, and local laws may be referred to civil authorities.
-The university may take disciplinary action independent of any civil/criminal actions.
+Violations of federal, state, and local laws will be referred to the University Police for prosecution.
+The University may take disciplinary action independent of any civil/criminal actions.

-11. Weapons
+12. Weapons